 Thank you for your interest in becoming an Archer Fellow.
 The Archer Fellowship Program offers unparalleled academic and professional experiences to University of Texas System students.
-To ensure you have a strong application for the program, please read and follow all of the application guidelines below.
+To ensure your application is strong for the program, please read and follow all application guidelines below.

-Candidates are able to access and edit their application as often as they wish until the deadline or until their application is submitted, whichever comes first.
+Candidates can access and edit their applications as often as they wish until the deadline or until their application is submitted, whichever comes first.
 Please see our recommended application timeline for more guidance on completing this application.

 Applicants are required to submit the following application materials: